gtfierro/reasonable/README.md

 The issue now is how to efficiently and correctly implement `owl:complementOf`.
 The entailment semantics given in the W3C document only flag logical conflicts.

+Things to check:
+- given two complementary classes `c1` and `c2`, it is difficult to know if their union is the set of all entities.
+Is this true if one of them is an `owl:Restriction`?

 ## OWL 2 Rules

 Using rule definitions from [here](https://www.w3.org/TR/owl2-profiles/#Reasoning_in_OWL_2_RL_and_RDF_Graphs_using_Rules).